tgstoecker/MuWU/README.md

 # :gear: Options

-All options of the workflow including which of the two methods to chose, input files and parameters for e.g. thread usage per step can be set and changed in `config/config.yaml`.
+All options of the workflow including which of the two methods to chose, input files and parameters (e.g. thread usage per step) can be set and changed in `config/config.yaml`.
 The most important parameters are briefly discussed in the following.
 Besides suitable handling of primers/adapters via trimming using cutadapt & trimmomatic the config.yaml allows to set:
-`overlap_size`, `overlap_support` and `extension` (allow of which accept an integer as argument)
+`overlap_size`, `overlap_support` and `extension` (all of of which accept an integer argument).

 With `overlap_size` the user can change the length of the overlap region (start/end of reads) used inside identification algorithm.
 This should be set equal to the length of TSD of the transposon being investigated (default is 9 = *Mutator* transposons).